 Reconstruction of nasal liningThe lining of the nose is composed of a specialized form of mucosal tissue and protects the bone and cartilage of the nose from exposure, along with other functions.
 When the nasal lining is damaged or removed, the nasal cartilage becomes exposed is at risk for infection, which can lead to nasal collapse.
 Reconstruction of the nasal lining is a complicated process because it is very thin and has specialized functions.
 When there is a small amount of lining that is missing, like in a perforated septum, the existing lining can often be rotated or moved over to replace the part that is missing.
 However, when there is a large amount of lining that is missing, it can be necessary to use another part of the body, such as the skin of the forearm, to reconstruct the lining.
 These procedures are very complex, and may take several stages to achieve the desired results.

-Dr. Hirsch is well trained in nasal reconstruction and performs reconstructions after skin cancer, cocaine abuse, traumatic damage, as well as total nasal reconstruction.
+Dr. Hirsch is an expert in nasal reconstruction in Los Angeles and Sherman Oaks, and he performs reconstructions after skin cancer, cocaine abuse, traumatic damage, as well as total nasal reconstruction.
 Dr. Hirsch also performs nasal reconstruction for patients who were born with cleft lip and have nasal deformity as well as other congenital nasal abnormalities, and breathing improvement surgery such as septoplasty and turbinate surgery, nasal valve surgery, and correction of nasal septal perforation.
 Before your appointment with Dr. Hirsch, feel free to browse the information about some common types of nasal reconstruction surgeries that is available below.

 - Septoplasty and breathing improvement surgery